brayest/AWS-ECS-REDIS-PYTHON-CONSUL-TERRAFORM/README.md

 * You can SSH to the Consul Public IP using you private key.
 * You can see the Consul UI in http://54.198.185.244:8500
 * You can use the Web App in http://myapp-elb-769439976.us-east-1.elb.amazonaws.com/
-* You can login to AWS and confirm that every thing is running.
+* You can login to AWS and confirm that everything is running.

 ## Issues

-* The Web App works as intended, but it has some conectiviy problems that are not reproducible when it runs on only 1 host.
+* The Web App works as intended, but it has some connectiviy problems that are not reproducible when it runs on only 1 host.
 It seems to be related to de ELB or the way ECS handles containers.
 * There are no ACLs and ALL the security groups are without any restrictions, this deploy is NOT for production porpuses
 * All AWS services have cost related to them, this deploy should NOT be left active for long periods of time, it could provoke economic problems.
 (I did it in all within the free tier)
 * Even tho the app works, Registrator is discovering the services through the consul agents and server AND the Consul DNS is providing the resolution for redis to be discover, the Python Flask Script is handling the DNS querys in a way that, from my point of view , is harder that it should be.
 It seems to be  posible to use AWS DNS to make the service discovery more "transparent" to the Apps wihtout having to program the way out to the solution.